-B3.1.1.
+3.1.1.
 Workshops: 4 workshops were held during the first two years of the P20 award and Workshop Reports are in Appendix 1.
 The first workshop was concerned with creating the multimodality epilepsy-specific bioinformatics platform and sharing agreements, and this primary objective of the P20 proposal has been achieved.
 The second dealt with controversies concerning the end point of TBI induced epileptogenesis17,18,25 in an effort to define “what is a seizure?”
 Several issues remain unresolved concerning whether certain EEG and behavioral events following TBI accurately reflect PTE, as discussed in the workshop report.
 As a result, it was decided to limit the animal studies used for EpiBioS4Rx to the least controversial TBI model.
 In addition, EEG data from 10 animal laboratories were collected to determine whether our bioinformatics analysis can distinguish among: normal events that look like epileptic seizures, epileptic events that naturally occur in rats unrelated to TBI, exacerbation of normal and naturally occurring epileptic events by TBI, and focal TBI induced epileptic events that mimic PTE in patients.
 This work is in progress, and we anticipate positive findings to constitute a major contribution to the field.
 The last two workshops concerned issues of collecting, storing, and analyzing EEG, imaging, molecular, and cellular data necessary for the focused Research Projects proposed for EpiBioS4Rx.
 Based on these discussions, we have designed an overall approach that addresses specific epileptogenic mechanism, treatments, and translational biomarkers in order to find one or more antiepileptic treatments for PTE (Fig. 2).

-B3.1.2.
+3.1.2.
 Bioinformatics platform: The bioinformatics platform consists of a web-based URL that allowed integrated access to LONI and IEEG.org during initial development, which resulted in preliminary results based on the multi-modal data.
 However, the EEG database and tools are now being recreated entirely within LONI with unified functionality between the two platforms.
 Automated tools will be used to extract features from time series and imaging data for storage in arrays accessible through toolboxes in MATLAB, PYTHON, and R (both extant and under development) for statistical and engineering analyses.
 Data are linked through uniform identifiers so that data from all contributing sites are harmonized.
 Access to the EpiBioS4Rx portal utilizes existing LONI tools for tracking data provenance, analyses, and controlling access to all data and results.
 Permissions and accounts will be maintained for all collaborating investigators centrally by EpiBioS4Rx staff.
 This structure is designed for international data sharing and collaboration with built in tools for data viewing, annotation, analysis, and results tracking so that all experiments can be repeated and tracked.
 More details of these platforms and their features are available in the Informatics and Analytics Core.
 As analyses are performed and results published, data will be released internationally for sharing.
 The system is constructed so that all functionality is available to those granted access, and sharing within the scientific community is performed by checking a box on the data access panel.
 Universal data formats for images and time series are used for all data entered into the database: DICOM for images and MEF for electrophysiology.
-As noted above, toolboxes interfacing with the EpiBioS4Rx platform will make all data available to investigators in MATLAB, PYTHON, or R arrays for analysis, bypassing any proprietary formats at data gathering centers.
+As noted above, toolboxes interfacing with the EpiBioS4Rx platform will make all data available to investigators in MATLAB, Python, or R arrays for analysis, bypassing any proprietary formats at data gathering centers.